DeveloperHoo92/DeveloperHoo92/README.md

 5. Create a simple game using C.

-6. Create a simple game using C#.

-7. Study Python again.
+6. Study Python again.

-8. Create a simple program using Python.
+7. Create a simple program using Python.

-9. Challenge myself with a new game in Unity and update existing games.
+8. Challenge myself with a new game in Unity and update existing games.

-10. Study information security.
+9. Study information security.

-11. Reach 100 million followers on social media.
+10. Reach 100 million followers on social media.

-12. Reach 10 million subscribers on YouTube.
+11. Reach 10 million subscribers on YouTube.

-13. Review and organize Figma knowledge.
+12. Review and organize Figma knowledge.

-14. Study and organize Blender, create projects, and upload them to social media.
+13. Study and organize Blender knowledge.

 ---